ammarion/exercise/README.md

   * prerequisites & variable setup,
   * `make deploy` (or similar) to stand everything up in **< 15 min**,
   * how to run `push_block.py` and the smoke test,
-  * how to execute the Athena query and view results.
+  * How to execute the Athena query and view results.

 **Stretch goals (optional)**
 * Roll WebACLs out via **AWS Firewall Manager**.